Nouvelle-Lune/git-commit-genie/docs/user-template-guide.md

 ## Prerequisites & Notes

-- Chain mode strongly enforces the extracted policy (command: `Git Commit Genie: Toggle Chain Prompting`; status bar shows `· Chain` when enabled).
+- Chain mode strongly enforces the extracted policy (command: `Git Commit Genie: Toggle thinking mode`; status bar shows `· Thinking` when enabled).
-- Configure the absolute path in VS Code settings: `gitCommitGenie.templatesPath`.
+- Use the command `git-commit-genie.selectTemplate` to select or create a template file.
 - File must exist, be non‑empty, and contain clear structured preferences.
-- You can use any format for the template file if you prefer (e.g. .txt .md .json .yaml).
 - Write the template content in English for best extraction (the internal prompts are English).
 - The header always follows Conventional Commits: `<type>(<scope>)[!]: <description>` and ≤ 72 chars.
 The template mainly influences Body / Footers / wording.